Dems call Trump 'inciter in chief' of Capitol attack: Watch live impeachment coverage

 Six Republicans joined with Democrats to vote to proceed with the trial, but the 56-44 vote was far from the two-thirds threshold of 67 votes that would be needed for conviction.

-At one pivotal point, Raskin told his personal story of bringing his family to the Capitol that day to witness the certification of the Electoral College vote, only to have his daughter and son-in-law hiding in an office, fearing for their lives.
+At one pivotal point on Tuesday, Raskin told his personal story of bringing his family to the Capitol that day to witness the certification of the Electoral College vote, only to have his daughter and son-in-law hiding in an office, fearing for their lives.

 "Senators, this cannot be our future," Raskin said through tears.
 "This cannot be the future of America."

 The House prosecutors had argued there is no "January exception" for a president to avoid impeachment on his way out the door.
-Rep. Joe Neguse, D-Colo., referred to the corruption case of William Belknap, a war secretary in the Grant administration, who was impeached, tried and ultimately acquitted by the Senate after leaving office.
+Rep. Neguse referred to the corruption case of William Belknap, a war secretary in the Grant administration, who was impeached, tried and ultimately acquitted by the Senate after leaving office.

 If Congress stands by, "it would invite future presidents to use their power without any fear of accountability," he said.